Tigerfishing Safari - Tanzania

 Methods: You'll mainly be drift fishing, focusing on river structure—logs, long sand banks, drop-offs, and rocky outcroppings.

 Species: Tigers, yellowfish, catfish, Vundu (the air-breathing catfish), bream, and gundu.
-Over 30 different species of fish have been identified by their guides.
+Their guides have identified over 30 different species of fish.

 Boats: 18-foot aluminum boats with 15-to-25-HP motors.
-Two anglers per boat and a professional guide, as well as a coxswain (deckhand).
+There are two anglers per boat, a professional guide, and a coxswain (deckhand).
 Boats have ample storage areas and seating for three people.
 All boats are fitted with line stripping bins and are equipped with two-way radios and first-aid equipment.

 A Fishing License is included in the package.